-Sonifex Statement on the WEEE & RoHS Directives
+Sonifex Statement on the WEEE & RoHS Directives and REACH Regulation

 As a company, Sonifex actively embraces its legal and environmental obligations outlined by the WEEE and RoHS directives.
 We’ve been recycling waste products for many years and see these regulations as a positive and responsible change to protect the environment.
 Our WEEE Producer Registration Number is WEE/EF0045SY.

 The Waste Electrical and Electronic Equipment (WEEE) Directive was agreed on 13 February 2003, along with the related Directive 2002/95/EC on Restrictions of the use of certain Hazardous Substances in electrical and electronic equipment (RoHS).